Brave Buddies FAQ

-Children diagnosed with selective mutism (SM) between the ages of three and eight are invited to join the Brave Buddies℠ program.
+Children diagnosed with selective mutism (SM) between the ages 3-12 years old are invited to join the Brave Buddies℠ program.
 Multi-day programs are open to current, former and new patients who have been determined to be eligible by the clinical team at the Child Mind Institute.
 Daylong sessions are for current and former patients only.

 For new out-of-town families, a screening evaluation by phone with one of our Brave Buddies staff will help determine if Brave Buddies is appropriate for your child.
 Your child does not need to be a current or prior patient at the Child Mind Institute to participate in the Brave Buddies weeklong program.
 Please be advised that the spaces reserved for new out-of-town families typically fill up quickly.
 We can coordinate care with your other providers.

 Do you treat children older than 12?